ThePrez/ServiceCommander-IBMi/README.md

 ### Automatically restarting a service if it fails

-Currently, this tool does not have built-in monitoring and restart capabilities.
+Currently, Service Commander does not have built-in monitoring and restart capabilities.
 This may be a future enhancement.
 In the meantime, one can use simple scripting to accomplish a similar task.
 For instance, to check every 40 seconds and ensure that the `navigator` service is running, you could submit a job like this (replace the sleep time, service name, and submitted job name to match your use case):

 ```cl
 SBMJOB CMD(CALL PGM(QP2SHELL2) PARM('/QOpenSys/usr/bin/sh' '-c' 'while :; do sleep 40 && /QOpenSys/pkgs/bin/sc start navigator >/dev/null 2>&1 ; done')) JOB(NAVMON) JOBD(*USRPRF) JOBQ(QUSRNOMAX)